 It would also be prudent to prepare and keep the bag that you will be carrying to the test center ready.
 Make sure you carry refreshments to consume during the break, as leaving the test center is not permitted.
 Also, carry the locally accepted form of ID.
 Test center administrators are permitted to refuse candidates from attempting the test if the accepted form of ID is not presented.

 Watch this video on the test center check-in process at any GMAT test center.

 The most important thing in the last 25 odd days of your GMAT journey is to shift your focus away from learning new material and towards reviewing the material.
 Spend this time wisely to develop and perfect your test day game plan.
 And practice the game plan during your mock test attempt.

 Though business school and career goals are the eventual destinations, your GMAT journey is the first step in getting there.
 For important test day exam tips and a checklist read our article.
-As always, write to us at email@example.com with your questions.
+As always, please write to us at firstname.lastname@example.org with your questions.
 Good luck!